Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 For the outside observer witnessing the spacecraft’s approach toward the event horizon, the journey would appear to take forever.
 For the space-crew onboard, however, scientists believe that time would appear completely normal, thus, making time travel into the future a real possibility.

 Black Holes in Popular Culture

-Black holes continue to play a prominent role in Hollywood and pop culture, alike.
-Although human understanding of black holes continues to remain miniscule, the human imagination (particularly in science fiction) has proven quite wild in more recent years with the portrayal of these deep-space objects.
+Black holes continue to play a prominent role in Hollywood and pop culture alike.
+Although human understanding of black holes continues to remain minuscule, the human imagination (particularly in science fiction) has proven quite wild in more recent years with the portrayal of these deep-space objects.
 Here is a list of popular movies with references to black holes:

 - Star Trek

 - The Black Hole

 “Black holes are where God divided by zero.”

 — Albert Einstein